jasminebrown2308/jasminebrown2308/README.md

 - 👋  Hi, I'm Jasmine
-- 💻  I'm a CS student at the University of Warwick, currently at the end of my first year
+- 💻  I'm a second-year CS student at the University of Warwick
-- 👀  I'm interested in software, app and web development - both front-end and back-end
+- 👀  I'm interested in software, app and web full-stack development
-- 🌱  I’m currently learning Swift and Kotlin/Java as an iOS and Android app development intern
+- 🌱  I’ve been learning Swift and Kotlin/Java as an iOS and Android app development intern
 - 🌐  I'm currently working as a web assistant and have also been creating my personal portfolio website
 - 📫  How to reach me: email jasminebrown2308@gmail.com
 - 😄  Pronouns: she/her